TwistedFlickerBoot/CWithAssembly1989/README.md

 The book is setup for 8.3 filenames already and I have been careful in trying to make sure that everything in the repo is compatible with 8.3 filenames for anything I find that might be relevent and add to the repo.
+.gitignore is currently the only filename that gets truncated, but I delete it before dismounting and booting the dos machine.

 /******************************************************************************/
 /* TODO: Add any other notes while going through the book.                    */